 If the tenant does not correct the problem, the landlord may give the tenant a notice to end the tenancy.
 A notice to end a tenancy must be in writing and in a form approved by the LTB.
 There are different forms for different reasons.
 These notices are available at sjto.ca/ltb/forms.

 A landlord can apply to the LTB for:

 When the application is filed, a hearing will be scheduled.
 The tenant will have the right to attend the hearing to explain why they disagree with the application.

-The landlord should bring any evidence they have with them to the hearing.
+The landlord should bring three copies of any evidence they have with them to the hearing.
 Some items that could serve as evidence to support an application based on damage or an extremely unclean unit are: